Menu

 Below, the timeline lists the major U.S. asbestos lawsuits, bans, and regulations.

 • 1971: A jury verdict in Borel v.
-Fibreboard Paper Products Corporation sets the precedent for decades of asbestos litigation, personal injury claims, and wrongful death lawsuits in product liability.
+Fibreboard Paper Products Corporation sets a precedent for decades of asbestos litigation, personal injury claims, and wrongful death lawsuits in product liability.
 Clarence Borel was an industrial insulation worker who developed mesothelioma because of workplace exposure.

 • 1973: The Fifth Circuit rules in favor of Clarence Borel’s widow, Thelma, after years of appeals.
 EPA bans spray-on asbestos-containing surfacing materials used for fireproofing and/or insulation.